 Interest rate swaps (or IRS) are often simply described as an exchange of cash flows.
 Either fixed for floating or floating for fixed, to hedge interest rate risk.

 However, the best way to understand an IRS is by way of an example.
 The easiest example is that of a borrower who wishes to fix their interest rate exposure.
 Many of us borrow money from the bank in the form of a mortgage for our home and we choose to lock in the certainty of the interest rate payments by fixing the interest rate for a few years.
 A pretty simple concept.

 The corporate borrower has a few more options available to them to achieve certainty over interest costs on borrowings.
 They can borrow on a fixed rate basis similar to our residential mortgages.
 Alternatively, they could borrow from the bank on a floating rate basis and then enter a pay fixed interest rate swap to lock in the interest rate.
 The outcome is the same.

 However, the advantage of the IRS is the flexibility it allows the borrower in regards to the term you can fix and the flexibility to restructure.
 It is common for a borrower to fix through the IRS market out to ten years or longer.
 It is much harder, and more expensive, to get the bank to fix interest rates long term.
 Banks need to be compensated for tying up capital for such an extended period of time.

 It is also much harder, and expensive, to break debt that has been borrowed on a fixed rate basis.
 Comparatively, restructuring an IRS is a straightforward process.
 It also allows the corporate borrower to take advantage of prevailing interest rate market opportunities or “play the yield curve” to use financial market parlance.

-Explaining how an IRS works requires us to understand the concept of exchanging cashflows.
-The diagram below represents the cashflows associated with a borrower using an IRS to fix interest costs:
+Explaining how an IRS works require us to understand the concept of exchanging cashflows.
+The diagram below represents the cash flows associated with a borrower using an IRS to fix interest costs:

 Factors to consider